Mike Reno: Career

-Reno has also contributed to various film soundtracks.
-In 1984, he performed a duet with Ann Wilson of Heart, "Almost Paradise", for the movie Footloose.
+Reno has contributed to various film soundtracks.
+Most prominently, he performed "Almost Paradise" (1984) in a duet with Ann Wilson (of Heart), for the movie Footloose.
 With Loverboy, the band contributed "Heaven in Your Eyes" for the movie Top Gun (1986).
 Reno contributed the song "Chasing the Angels" for the soundtrack to Iron Eagle II (1988) along with the song "Whenever There's a Night" for the movie Dream a Little Dream (1989).

 Reno also reportedly recorded a cover of "Never Been to Spain", a song that was originally written by Hoyt Axton and recorded by Three Dog Night for their album Harmony (1971).
 The Three Dog Night version went to #1 on the charts.
-In 1990 Reno co-wrote and performed the song 'All I Ever Needed' from the David Foster Album River of Love.
+In 1990 Reno co-wrote and performed the song "All I Ever Needed" from the David Foster album River of Love.
 In 2003, artist Tim Feehan released a solo album Tracks I Forgot About containing a song that features Reno on vocals, "Call of the Wild".

-In the late 1990s, during a VH1 interview, Reno attributed the decline of Loverboy to the rise of grunge bands such as Pearl Jam and Nirvana.

-In 2002, Reno released his first solo album titled Renovation.
-The album is composed of ten tracks closely resembling the sound of his work with Loverboy, although some discs contain a bonus track titled "Guilty as Charged."
-The album was reportedly recorded in 1992, and was supposed to be released by Sony but they chose instead to indefinitely shelve the project due to changes in the music industry--the changes touched on by Reno in his previously mentioned VH1 interview.
+In 2002, Reno released his first solo album, Renovation, containing ten tracks closely resembling the sound of his work with Loverboy; some CDs contain a bonus track, "Guilty as Charged."
+The album was reportedly recorded in 1992, and was supposed to be released by Sony, but they chose instead to indefinitely shelve the project due to changes in the music industry.
 Reno eventually proceeded to release the un-mastered recordings from his own archival tapes on his now defunct website but went on to release the album widely on a variety of sources.
 The main complaint amongst critics and fans is a lack of mastering, overall production and polishing commonly found on finished albums... but hard core fans and critics seem to feel the album is more than worthy of attention in spite of this.

 Loverboy had a headlining spot at the 2007 Grey Cup party in Toronto.
 At the 2009 Juno Awards, Reno was inducted into the Canadian Music Hall of Fame as a member of Loverboy.
-Loverboy also played as a part of the 2010 Olympic ceremonies in Vancouver on Sunday February 21, 2010.
-This night, otherwise known as "Nunavut night", was co-headlined with the band Trooper.
-The live medal presentations were in short track speed skating (ladies' 1,500 m and men's 1,000 m), men's 1,500-metre speed skating and men's freestyle skiing ski cross.
+Loverboy also played as a part of the 2010 Olympics ceremonies in Vancouver on February 21, 2010.
+This night, otherwise known as "Nunavut Night", was also headlined by Trooper.

-The band's latest full album of all-new material is Unfinished Business, released on July 15, 2014, through Loverboy Music.
-As of 2015, Reno continues to tour and play live shows with Loverboy.
+Although Loverboy was sidelined during the COVID-19 pandemic, they resumed performing in 2022.
+As of 2024, Reno continues to tour and play live shows with Loverboy.

+Personal life

+Reno maintains a residence in Vancouver, British Columbia, but he also resides in Palm Springs, California.